 How El Paso Reimagined Capital Improvement Planning During COVID-19

-Alex Hoffman, AICP, director of the Capital Planning Division of El Paso's Capital Improvement Department provides planners with practical advice on how to reenvision their own communities' capital improvements planning processes using a equity-focused approach.
+Alex Hoffman, AICP, director of the Capital Planning Division of El Paso's Capital Improvement Department, provides planners with practical advice on how to reenvision their own communities' capital improvements planning processes using an equity-focused approach.
 (APA Podcast)

 How COVID-19 Has Underscored the Digital Divide